ZakariyeNor/FadeFinder/README.md

 ### PostgreSQL

 This project uses a [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net) for the Relational Database with Django.

-> [!CAUTION]
-> - PostgreSQL databases by Code Institute are only available to CI Students.
-> - You must acquire your own PostgreSQL database through some other method if you plan to clone/fork this repository.
-> - Code Institute students are allowed a maximum of 8 databases.
-> - Databases are subject to deletion after 18 months.

 To obtain my own Postgres Database from Code Institute, I followed these steps: